CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

       ![](../media/Lab-04/select-1.png)

 1. This will return a path to the metadata file for this table, which should show you which storage account contains the Iceberg table.

    For example, this is the relevant info to find the table:

    ```

-   {"metadataLocation":"azure://<storage_account_path>/<path within storage>/<table name>/metadata/00001-389700a2-977f-47a2-9f5f-7fd80a0d41b2.metadata.json","status":"success"}
+   {"metadataLocation":"azure://onelake.blob.fabric.microsoft.com/snowflakefabric-1602338/snowflakeQS.Lakehouse/Files/dim_customer/metadata/00001-51ebd3eb-de39-43b4-8e3b-d7fde4ec7de1.metadata.json","status":"success"}

    ```

-1. Open the **snowflakefabric** workspace that contains **snowflakeQS** Fabric lakehouse object.
+1. Open the ****snowflakefabric-<inject key="DeploymentID" enableCopy="false"/>**** workspace that contains **snowflakeQS** Fabric lakehouse object.

 1. Click Workspace settings.